 - Be civil.
 Don’t post anything that a reasonable person would consider offensive, abusive, or hate speech.

 - Keep it clean.
 Don’t post anything obscene or sexually explicit.

-- Respect our forum.
-Don’t post spam or otherwise vandalize the forum.
-It can be frustrating not getting an immediate answer to your question or issue, however repeated posts complaining about a lack of response on our forums and Slack channels will count as spam.
+- Respect our community channels.
+Don’t post spam or otherwise vandalize the forum and Slack channels.
+It can be frustrating not getting an immediate answer to your question or issue, however repeated posts complaining about a lack of response will count as spam.

 These are not concrete terms with precise definitions — avoid even the appearance of any of these things.
 If you’re unsure, ask yourself how you would feel if your post was featured on the front page of the New York Times.

 Remember that our Community forums and Community Slack are public and search engines index our forum discussions.
 Keep the language, links, and images safe for family and friends.

 Make the effort to put things in the right place, so that we can spend more time discussing and less cleaning up.
 So: